eshat69/blockchain/README.md

 Proof of Stake
 •	Validation is done by participants who offer ether as collateral
 •	Ether is paid for transaction fees only
-•	Less computational power and energy used
+•	Less computational power and energy are used
 •	Consensus is reached faster because there is no difficulty Cryptocurrency :
 Cryptocurrency is a digital way to pay for things without needing banks.
 Transactions are just digital entries in a public online record.
 When you transfer cryptocurrency, it gets recorded in a public ledger.